 These wetlands also provide important services for nearby human inhabitants.
 In addition to providing open space for recreation, the Marshlands purify drinking water by removing pollutants.
 During floods, the marshes, swamps, and floodplains along Crosswicks Creek and the Delaware River temporarily store excess water from their watersheds, as well as from the municipal storm drains of Hamilton Township, Trenton, Bordentown Township, and Bordentown City.
 The stored water is released slowly, which reduces erosion and minimizes flood damage to nearby residential and business districts.
 In addition, wetlands help replenish groundwater that supplies local municipalities with drinking water.

-Marsh ecology can be considered at the level of individual organisms, populations, communities, ecosystems, and the biosphere.
+Marsh ecology can be considered at the level of individual organisms, populations, communities, ecosystems, or the biosphere.
 Regardless of how a visitor views or studies the Marshlands, it is an invaluable resource to all.
 Even a brief walk along Marshlands trails or a canoe trip along Crosswicks Creek can provide a glimpse of the rich tapestry that makes the Marshlands such a vibrant special place.